overture-stack/website/markdown/documentation/arranger/installation/configuration/project.md

 4. Under **Project ID**, click **Add Index**.
 Additional fields appear.

-5. In the **Name** field, enter a cosmetic name for the project.
+5. In the **Name** field, enter a cosmetic name for the index.
 If you are using the default sample index, you can simply enter `file`.

 6. In the **ES Index** field, enter the **Elasticsearch Alias Name** value that you specified in the `index_config.json` file.
 If you are using the default sample index, then enter `file_centric_1.0`.